 Conference: Monday, July 13 – Friday, July 17, 2026 (with reception Sunday, July 12)

 If you drive, we recommend getting to campus at least 30 minutes before your scheduled visit to allow time to park and find your way to your destination.
-When you arrive, visit one of the gatehouses to purchase a permit.
-The gatehouse attendant will direct you to a parking lot.
+Follow this link to learn how to purchase a parking permit.

 Despite its rainy reputation, Seattle averages just 37.5 inches of rain a year — less than Miami.
 Seattle summers really shine: June through August, the average temperature is 71°F (~22°C), with maybe a week or two over 90°F (~32°C), usually in July.